cryptfire/gocryptfire/README.md

 The client has three optional parameters:

-- BaseUrl: Change the Vultr default base URL
+- BaseUrl: Change the Cryptfire default base URL
-- UserAgent: Change the Vultr default UserAgent
+- UserAgent: Change the Cryptfire default UserAgent
 - RateLimit: Set a delay between calls.
-Vultr limits the rate of back-to-back calls.
+Cryptfire limits the rate of back-to-back calls.
 Use this parameter to avoid rate-limit errors.

 ### Example Client Setup